Managing pages

 To create a new page, follow these steps:

-2. Select a space to add the page to by clicking on a space card.
+- Select the space you want to add the new page to by clicking on a space card.

-3. Then click on the “+ Page” button positioned in the top right corner. the add page button
+- Then click on the “+ Page” button in the top left corner.

 Editing a page

-Editing a page works a bit differently compared to other data on our platform.
-The main reason is that you’re not just updating the content, but also controlling how it appears to your community.
+Editing a page is simple to do even if it works differently than other data on our platform.
 To open the page content editor, you need to:

-1. Navigate to the space dashboard which contains your page
+- Navigate to the space dashboard, which contains your page

 Or, if you can access the space through a URL you set up, you can: